Letter of Intent Template to Buy a Sole Proprietorship

 A Few Key Points on the Letter of Intent

-When you're negotiating the sale of a sole proprietorship and the negotiation is getting serious, use a Letter of Intent.
+When you're the sale of a sole proprietorship and the negotiation is getting serious, use a Letter of Intent.
 The main purpose is to facilitate the start of a deal so the parties understand the key business and contractual issues.

 - spell out each party's expectations with respect to the essential terms of the proposed deal, in addition to price, early on in a transaction;